 As an organisation who relies on grants, they would need to increase and nurture their relationships with health care commissioners, donors and fundraisers.
-That meant that Bridge was in need of a marketing partner, and Struto leapt at the opportunity.
+That meant that Bridge was in need of an Inbound Marketing partner, and Struto leapt at the opportunity.

 More than Beginner’s Luck

 The kick-off campaign that Struto delivered for Bridge in December had produced remarkable results, and fairly rapidly at that.
 By February, Bridge’s overall website traffic was showing an upwards trend, despite the tumultuous Christmas and New Year period.
 Post-launch optimisation had almost doubled the conversion rate on the content offer, The UK Family’s Pocket Guide to Common Mental Illnesses & Disorders.